metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_endpoint_v1alpha1_manifest.md

 Required:

 - `endpoint_config_name` (String) The name of an endpoint configuration.
-For more information, see CreateEndpointConfig(https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateEndpointConfig.html).
+For more information, see CreateEndpointConfig (https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateEndpointConfig.html).
-- `endpoint_name` (String) The name of the endpoint.The name must be unique within an Amazon Web ServicesRegion in your Amazon Web Services account.
-The name is case-insensitivein CreateEndpoint, but the case is preserved and must be matched in InvokeEndpoint(https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html).
+- `endpoint_name` (String) The name of the endpoint.The name must be unique within an Amazon Web Services Region in your Amazon Web Services account.
+The name is case-insensitive in CreateEndpoint, but the case is preserved and must be matched in InvokeEndpoint (https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html).

 Optional:

-- `deployment_config` (Attributes) The deployment configuration for an endpoint, which contains the desireddeployment strategy and rollback configurations. (see [below for nested schema](#nestedatt--spec--deployment_config))
+- `deployment_config` (Attributes) The deployment configuration for an endpoint, which contains the desired deployment strategy and rollback configurations. (see [below for nested schema](#nestedatt--spec--deployment_config))
 - `tags` (Attributes List) An array of key-value pairs.
-You can use tags to categorize your Amazon WebServices resources in different ways, for example, by purpose, owner, orenvironment.
-For more information, see Tagging Amazon Web Services Resources(https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html). (see [below for nested schema](#nestedatt--spec--tags))
+You can use tags to categorize your Amazon Web Services resources in different ways, for example, by purpose, owner, or environment.
+For more information, see Tagging Amazon Web Services Resources (https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html). (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--deployment_config"></a>
 ### Nested Schema for `spec.deployment_config`

 Optional:

-- `auto_rollback_configuration` (Attributes) Automatic rollback configuration for handling endpoint deployment failuresand recovery. (see [below for nested schema](#nestedatt--spec--deployment_config--auto_rollback_configuration))
+- `auto_rollback_configuration` (Attributes) Automatic rollback configuration for handling endpoint deployment failures and recovery. (see [below for nested schema](#nestedatt--spec--deployment_config--auto_rollback_configuration))
 - `blue_green_update_policy` (Attributes) Update policy for a blue/green deployment.
-If this update policy is specified,SageMaker creates a new fleet during the deployment while maintaining theold fleet.
-SageMaker flips traffic to the new fleet according to the specifiedtraffic routing configuration.
-Only one update policy should be used in thedeployment configuration.
-If no update policy is specified, SageMaker usesa blue/green deployment strategy with all at once traffic shifting by default. (see [below for nested schema](#nestedatt--spec--deployment_config--blue_green_update_policy))
+If this update policy is specified, SageMaker creates a new fleet during the deployment while maintaining the old fleet.
+SageMaker flips traffic to the new fleet according to the specified traffic routing configuration.
+Only one update policy should be used in the deployment configuration.
+If no update policy is specified, SageMaker uses a blue/green deployment strategy with all at once traffic shifting by default. (see [below for nested schema](#nestedatt--spec--deployment_config--blue_green_update_policy))
 - `rolling_update_policy` (Attributes) Specifies a rolling deployment strategy for updating a SageMaker endpoint. (see [below for nested schema](#nestedatt--spec--deployment_config--rolling_update_policy))

 <a id="nestedatt--spec--deployment_config--auto_rollback_configuration"></a>